Sign In Register

 Safety Score

-Orient has an average annual temperature of 44°F (7°C).
+Orient has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 15°F in January while summers reach 71°F in July.
-Annual precipitation is 21.0 inches.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 21.0 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 35.
+The city sits at an elevation of 1,605 feet.

 Temperature